Cowboys News App [Android]

 Alabama’s Xavier McKinney Can Fit Multiple Roles Across Cowboys Defense

-The combine matters.
+The NFL combine matters.
 Often dismissed as the “underwear olympics” which prove nothing about a player's ability to play actual football, the athletic thresholds which are tested at the combine do matter.

 We've seen good athletes who don't turn out to be bad football players at times, but we almost never see bad athletes who become good players.

 But McKinney is a special player.
-Someone that despite the 40 yard dash, where he was also somewhat hobbled, is well worthy of a draft pick.
+Someone that despite the 40 yard dash, where he was also somewhat hobbled, is well worthy of a first round draft pick.
 Xavier McKinney was a do it all safety at Alabama, as indicated by the stat sheet he stuffed weekly.

 McKinney lined up at traditional safety in a 2 high look at times, but also moved around to MIKE, WILL, and around the line of scrimmage as a blitzer.
 He quite literally does it all.

 McKinney's ability on the field may only be bested by his football smarts and work ethic off of it.
-McKinney spoke to this during the combine last week, crediting head legend Nick Saban as a reason he's become great.
+McKinney spoke to this during the combine last week, crediting head coaching legend Nick Saban as a reason he's become great.

 McKinney's versatility makes him the perfect fit for the modern NFL.
 As offenses go smaller, utilizing more 11 personnel and ditching the old power running games on early downs, defenses will need to adjust with hybrid players.